kingparra/hpfp/08_-_recursion/notes.rst

 .. expressions"** bugs me, too, because it gives the impression that recursion is something specific
 .. to fuctions in a programming language, instead of a general pattern.
 Later, in paragraph 2, the
 .. autohrs say "Recursion is a natural property of many logical and mathematical systems..."
+..
+If you take the first definition literally, the authors contradict themselves.
+I think it would
-..  -- but it would be better to introduce the general
-.. concept of recursion, first, and then describing how it's used in programming later.
+.. be better to introduce the general concept of recursion, first, and then describing how it's used
+.. in programming later.

 8.2 Factorial!